 4. Bass Harbor Head Lighthouse

-Pro Tip: The trail up was easy to follow, but we did second guess ourselves coming down.
+Local Tip: The trail up was easy to follow, but we did second-guess ourselves coming down.
 Just keep an eye out for signs and know which trail names you’re looking for.
 Download Alltrails+ so you can download the trail map and have it available offline.

 On our trip, we decided to climb where you can see the fall foliage instead of at Otter Cliff but later regretted our decision.

 Rock climbing at Otter Cliff is one of the most unique experiences because of the backdrop.
 If you’re looking for a guide, the folks at Atlantic Climbing School were amazing and knew all the spots to take us to.
 If you don’t climb, it’s still worth checking out for the views alone.
 You also might be able to spot some climbers.

 Thunder Hole is a natural inlet where you can watch waves come crashing into the cove.
 Because it’s all about the tide, it’s important to time your visit accordingly.
 Even then, it’s no guarantee how thunderous the crashes will be since it’s just about big waves coming in.

 We went here two days in a row and timed it according to the tide charts, but both times the waves were anticlimactic.
 It did hail on us though!